dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 There are some issues with this model.
 First, some distributions, like `dotnet/runtime`'s pipeline have a multimodal distribution.
 This means we cannot accurately predict their pipeline duration.
 In this case, their distribution is multimodal because their first step, `Evaluate Paths` evaluates the changes in a given PR, and runs or skips different steps of their pipeline.

-In addition, there is the issue of AzDo, Helix, or builds being on the floor, and we still give customers an estimate, blisfully unaware of any infrastructure errors.
+In addition, there is the issue of AzDo, Helix, or builds being on the floor, and we still give customers an estimate, blissfully unaware of any infrastructure errors.
 In the Juptyer notebook, I dive into an anomaly detection model, based on Helix work item wait times trying to predict this, but the model only improves accuracy by $0.3\%$.

+#### Possible Remdiations

+For pipelines like runtime's, where the distribution is multimodal, we will hide the estimated time and instead inform the user that their pipeline cannot be predicted as it is too variable.
+This will also handle the case where the range of a CI pipeline exceeds the estimated time (*e.g.* `1min ± 5min`)

+For Helix and/or AzDo being on the floor, we don't have any infrastructure that can globally monitor all the possible infrastructure and tell us if anything is down.

+1. Query [Grafana's Alert API](https://grafana.com/docs/grafana/latest/developers/http_api/alerting_provisioning/#route-get-alert-rule) and check a handful of Alerts that would impact a PR.
+We don't want to check if there is *any* alert on prod, as some alerts like Build Analysis don't affect the CI pipeline.
+2. Run a "health check pipeline" that sends jobs to Helix queues periodically to ensure that pipelines are running normally.
+This incurs the cost of using our resources that other devs could be using, but it gives the most accurate health of the overall infrastructure.

+If this check fails, then we'll hide the prediction.

 ## Risk